mborgerson/xqemu/README.md

 know if this works well for you or if it horribly breaks things (but don't blame me if your computer crashes!).

+When running XQEMU with this branch, you'll need to append `-display sdl,gl=on` to your command line.

 ---

 XQEMU is an open-source emulator to play original Xbox games on Windows, macOS,